codeigniter4/CodeIgniter4/user_guide_src/source/general/helpers.rst

 .. literalinclude:: helpers/002.php

-.. note:: The Helper loading method above does not return a value, so
+.. note:: The :php:func:`helper()` function does not return a value, so
     don't try to assign it to a variable.
 Just use it as shown.

 Auto-Discovery and Composer Packages